 1.4.2 Responsibility of Management

 In most countries, senior management are held accountable by regulators for safety; as well as financial outcomes.
 This requires senior managers to clearly identify what they are accountable for.
 The responsibility can be delegated but not the accountability.
-The Executive Chairman has overall accountability for health and safety within the organisation
+The CEO has overall accountability for health and safety within the organisation

 All employees bear the responsibility for maintaining and continuously improving the safety performance.
 Safety accountabilities, responsibilities and authorities held by different job functions of management and non-management personnel, are clearly described in the Health & Safety Manual.

 1.4.3 Appointment of Key Safety Personnel

 22.214.171.124 SVP Operational Risk

 The key responsibilities with regard to Health & Safety are:

 - Lead the company ‘Risk’ function, developing industry leading standards in Safety, Security, Quality Assurance, and Environment matters